 Your Cornish walking adventure starts in the Victorian seaside resort of Bude.
 After settling into your accommodation, head out to explore the town.
-Bude is a favorite spot for surfers and holidaymakers visiting the South West Peninsula of England, and you’ll soon see why as you sample some local seafood, stroll along the vast Summerleaze Beach, and find a cozy pub to finish the evening.
+This is a favorite spot for surfers and holidaymakers visiting the South West Peninsula of England.
+You’ll soon see why as you sample local seafood, stroll along the vast Summerleaze Beach, and pop in at a cozy pub to cap the evening.
 Consider making it an early night—you’ll want to rest up for your first long day of walking tomorrow.

 Day 2: Bude to Crackington Haven

 A relatively easy start to today’s hike follows a grassy incline behind the beaches from Bude to Widemouth Bay.
 Here the path becomes more challenging as it passes over a number of sheer clifftops.
 Keep an eye out for grey seals as you cross the magnificent bluffs at Phillip’s Point Nature Reserve.

 Then continue past the prehistoric Dizzard Forest, home to some of the oldest oaks in Britain.
 Cresting the hilltops of Pencannow and Castle Point, you’ll be rewarded with panoramic views along the coast and inland to the Tors of Dartmoor.
 Finish our day with a descent to your base for the night: the quiet port village of Crackington Haven.